Product Backlog Refinement

-- do detailed item refinement until items are “ready” for implementation without further “what” questions
+- do detailed item clarification until items are “ready” for implementation without further “what” questions

 - identify strongly-related items that suggest shared work, common work, or coordination

-Prefer multi-team PBR with all teams, with the Product Owner.
+Prefer multi-team PBR with all teams and the Product Owner.
 And in that case, don’t bother with overall PBR.
 So when might it be useful?

 For example, in a product group with eight teams, in a common overall PBR session it is decided that three teams focus together on related items in their own three-team multi-team PBR, and another five teams likewise in their own five-team multi-team PBR.

 Attendees include the Product Owner and either all members of all teams or a couple of representatives from each team.
-Representatives are usually preferred, to keep the meeting smaller and to not have everyone in yet another meeting, though the cost is information handoff and scatter.
+Representatives are usually preferred to keep the meeting smaller and to not have everyone in yet another meeting, though the cost is the wastes of information handoff and scatter.

 A key point: Overall PBR is short-ish.
-Activities are similar to multi-team PBR, but instead of detailed clarification (which takes time), do quick and lightweight item clarification for basic understanding.
+Activities are similar to multi-team PBR, but instead of detailed clarification (which takes lots of time), do quick and lightweight item clarification for basic understanding.